 Local Tips

-Try Reykjavik artisan bakery Brauð & Co’s rye bread (and get one of their famous cinnamon buns while you’re there!).
-For an Icelandic dessert that’s a twist on the classic, go for rye bread ice cream at Café Loki.
-It’s one of the oldest restaurants in Reykjavik by Hallgrímskirkja church.
-For a foodie experience around the Golden Circle, the geothermal spa and bakery Laugarvatn Fontana offers hot spring bread excursions.
+Try Reykjavik artisan bakery Brauð & Co’s rye bread, and get one of their famous cinnamon buns too!
+For an Icelandic dessert with a twist, go for rye bread ice cream at Café Loki.
+It’s one of the oldest restaurants in Reykjavik.
+For a foodie experience around the Golden Circle, geothermal spa and bakery Laugarvatn Fontana offers hot spring bread excursions.

 Icelandic lamb

 Icelandic lamb has been free-roaming and grass-fed since the year 874 – and you can taste it.
-Lamb soup (kjötsúpa) is an Icelander favorite on a cold day.
-Slow-roasted lamb is another popular Icelandic dish.
-Don’t miss Reykjavik’s famous street food, hot dogs (pylsur), made from a mix of lamb, beef, and pork.
+Slow-roasted lamb is offered at many restaurants, while lamb soup (kjötsúpa) is an Icelander favorite on a cold day.
+Reykjavik’s famous street food hot dogs (pylsur) are made from a mix of lamb, beef, and pork.

 Iceland mural Lacey and Layla art sheep